dotnet/docs/docs/core/compatibility/cryptography/6.0/cfb-mode-feedback-size-exception.md

 ## Recommended action

-If you encounter this exception, consider switching from CFB128/CFB64 to CFB8.
+If you encounter this exception, consider switching from CFB128 or CFB64 to CFB8.
 Making that switch will produce results compatible with the behavior in previous releases.

 ## Affected APIs